mem48/geocompr/main.md

 #> 3     US United States 259740511     6.17 MULTIPOLYGON(((-155.54211 1...
 ```

-You can see that the new object `right_join1` has information about Mexico, but drop information about Greenland.
+The output shows that the result, `right_join1`, has information about Mexico, but drops information about Greenland.
-What's more, our right object, as a `data.frame`, doesn't have a geometry representation of Mexico.
+Furthermore, our right object, as a `data.frame`, doesn't have a geometry representation of Mexico.
 As a result, the `right_join1` object contains only non-spatial data of Mexico.
 It could be easily illustrated using the `plot` function: